API Reference

 void APPGUARD_SET_RESERVED2(const char* url)

-The APPGUARD_SET_RESERVED2 function sets the address for server-side authentication, necessary for performing server authentication.
+The APPGUARD_SET_RESERVED2 function sets the URL for server-side authentication.

 | Parameter | Description |